tips about the food choices we make to help us eat well

 Would you like a free mini-cookbook that teaches you how to make CHOCOLATE that’s actually good for you !

-+ other fun free stuff that we will spoon feed to our special group.
+PLUS other fun free stuff that we will spoon feed to our special group.

+Then signup here for the friends of fromcooktochef newsletter.
 We only need your email, and don’t share it with anyone else.

 What do you say ?…stay connected… reap the benefits !

 How to stay happy and lose weight at the same time!
 So here’s a book that took us off on our own very different journeys – find out who’s losing most weight and how.